MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-defender-for-cloud-apps.md

 **Checklist** - When considering which users are affected, key decisions and actions include:

 > [!div class="checklist"]
-> - **Consider which users are included:** Confirm whether all users will be included in your Azure AD conditional access app control policy.
+> - **Consider which users are included:** Confirm whether all users will be included in your Microsoft Entra conditional access app control policy.
-> - **Identify which administrator accounts should be excluded:** Determine which specific administrator accounts should be purposefully excluded from the Azure AD conditional access app control policy.
+> - **Identify which administrator accounts should be excluded:** Determine which specific administrator accounts should be purposefully excluded from the Microsoft Entra ID conditional access app control policy.
 > - **Determine whether certain Defender policies apply to subsets of users:** For valid use cases, consider whether they should be applicable to all or some users (when possible).

 ### User messaging